- Profit or Loss From Farming

 Excess farm loss deduction.

-Any loss from this activity that wasn't allowed last year because of the excess farm loss rules is treated as a deduction allocable to this activity in 2018.
+Any loss from this activity that wasn't allowed in a previous year because of the excess farm loss rules is treated as a deduction allocable to this activity in 2019.
 However, the excess farm loss rules have been replaced with excess business loss rules for tax years ending after 2017.
 See Form 461 and its instructions for details on the amount of excess business loss limitation.

 Forestation and reforestation costs.